forthright/vile/doc/index.md

 ## Creating A Plugin

-A plugin should be prefixed with `vile-`, and have a `commonjs` module that exports a `punish` method, which should return an array of issues, or a promise that resolves into one.
+A plugin itself should be an [npm package](https://docs.npmjs.com/getting-started/creating-node-modules) prefixed with `vile-`, and have a [main module](https://docs.npmjs.com/files/package.json#main) that exports a `punish` method.

+The `punish` method should return an array of issues, or a promise that resolves into one:

 ```javascript
 module.exports = {